 Company director report

 Your Directors have pleasure in presenting their 29thAnnual Report onthe business and operations of the Company and the accounts for the Financial Year ended31st March 2021.

 To strengthen the cash flow of the Company no dividend was consideredand recommended for the Financial Year under review.

 COMPANY'S WORKING DURING THE YEAR

-MATERIAL CHANGES AND COMMITMENTS IF ANY AFFECTING THE FINANCIALPOSITION OF THE COMPANY WHICH HAVE OCCURRED BETWEEN THE END OF THE FINANCIAL YEAR OF THE COMPANY TO WHICHTHE FINANCIAL STATEMENTS RELATE AND THE DATE OF THE REPORT
+MATERIAL CHANGES AND COMMITMENTS IF ANY AFFECTING THE FINANCIALPOSITION OF THE COMPANY WHICH HAVE OCCURRED BETWEEN THE END OF THE FINANCIAL YEAR OF THECOMPANY TO WHICH THE FINANCIAL STATEMENTS RELATE AND THE DATE OF THE REPORT

-There are no material changes and commitments affecting the financial position of theCompany which have occurred between the end of the financial year to which the financialstatements relate and the date of the report.
+There are no material changes affecting the financial position of theCompany subsequent to the close of the Financial Year 2020-21 till the date of thisreport.